London, The Big Smoke, April 2025

 Parnassos.dk has exclusive access to the museum Monday, so we undisturbed can explore Sigmund’s universe, lie on a faithful copy of the divan where the patients lay during psychoanalysis.

 During our visit, we will get an hour’s introduction to Freud’s dream interpretations, given by one of the museum’s Freud experts.
+A speech by an expert should always be followed by wine and canapés.
+A table downstairs awaits us.

 In the Company of Dracula and Karl Marx